igormironchik/qt-widgets-on-real-example/chapter02/intro.md

 # Chapter 2

+This chapter is true for Qt5 only, in Qt6 the rules of the game have been changed.

 In this chapter I will show how to work with `QCamera`, `QAbstractVideoSurface`.
 How to detect motion with OpenCV, capture with `QCamera` frames and store them in some place on the disk.
 This chapter is based on the real project SecurityCam